lebelinoz/ci-factor_model/README.md

-# ci-spc
+# ci-factor_model
-Synthetic Portfolio Construction

-Some basic tools for creating and analysing synthetic portfolio

-Testing GitHub + various IDE by using Git from different machines
+Working on a factor model for testing ci portfolio sensitivies.